 - Publishment if any made by the company,

-- All documents submitted before RBI, MCA portal, other concerned departments.
+- All documents submitted before RBI, MCA portal, and other concerned departments.

-- Other Registrations or Permissions obtained since inception to until the date of conducting due diligence of NBFC.
+- Other Registrations or Permissions obtained from inception to until the date of conducting due diligence of NBFC.

 - Check the documents to be maintained by the NBFC during its ongoing business as given below:

 - Board resolutions passed

 - Minutes of the meetings

 - Secretarial Compliances and Regulatory Compliances: Compliances pertaining to the RBI Regulations, The Companies Act 2013 compliances and such other applicable notifications issued by the RBI time to time.